-There are a wide variety of types of weed; from differences in quality and potency to the different strains (indica, sativa, and hybrids).
-If your high is falling flat, it may be time to change up the type of weed you are smoking.
+There are several varieties of cannabis, ranging in quality and strength to distinct strains (indica, sativa, and hybrids).
+If your high isn’t lasting, it is time to switch up the strains you’re smoking.

 2. Mix up your method

-The type of weed you smoke is only half the equation.
-The method used to smoke makes a big difference on your high.
-If you have only been smoking joints for while, it may be time to try something like a bong or vaporizer.
-If you cannot seem to get a good high going, try experimenting with one of these methods:
+The strain of cannabis you use is only half of the equation.
+The way you smoke makes a huge impact on how high you become.
+If you’ve just been smoking joints up to this point, it might be time to upgrade to a bong or vaporizer.
+If you are having trouble getting a nice high, try one of the following methods:

-- Bubblers and bongs: With the water filtering and cooling aspect, you can inhale a larger and smoother hit.
-The bigger the bong, the bigger the hit, the more stoned you get.
+- Bubblers and bongs: Because of the filtration and cooling properties of the water, you are able to inhale a larger, smoother hit.
+The bigger the bong and the greater the hit, the more stoned you will become.

-- Vaporizers: Not only is vaping a healthier option, a vaporizer heats your cannabis to the perfect temperature without burning off any of the psychoactive chemicals.
-If you have never used a vaporizer before, try using a volcano vape and you will surely get super high.
+- Vaporizers: A vape warms your cannabis to the ideal temperature without burning off any of the euphoric compounds, making it a healthier alternative.
+If you have never used a vaporizer before, a volcano vape will undoubtedly make you very high.

-- Pipes: Simple and straight to the point, pipes deliver smoke straight to the lungs.
+- Pipes: Pipes are simple and direct, delivering smoke directly to the lungs.